-2. Investigation
+4. Investigation and Response

 Upon receipt of a report of misconduct prohibited by this Policy from a student, staff member, parent, volunteer, visitor or affiliate of the Charter School, the Coordinator (or administrative designee) will promptly initiate an investigation.
-In most cases, a thorough investigation will take no more than seven (7) school days.
-If the Coordinator (or administrative designee) determines that an investigation will take longer than seven (7) school days, the Coordinator (or administrative designee) will inform the complainant and any other relevant parties and provide an approximate date when the investigation will be complete.
+In most cases, a thorough investigation will take no more than twenty-five (25) school days.
+If the Coordinator (or administrative designee) determines that an investigation will take longer than twenty-five (25) school days and needs to be delayed or extended due to good cause, the Coordinator (or administrative designee) will inform the complainant of the reasons for the delay or extension and provide an approximate date when the investigation will be complete.

 At the conclusion of the investigation, the Coordinator (or administrative designee) will meet with the complainant and, to the extent possible with respect to confidentiality laws, provide the complainant with information about the investigation, including any actions necessary to resolve the incident/situation.
-However, in no case may the Coordinator (or administrative designee) reveal confidential information related to other students or employees, including the type and extent of discipline issued against such students or employees.
+However, the Coordinator (or administrative designee) will not reveal confidential information related to other students or employees.